daquioag/team-SAL/docs/customization.md

 ---
 ## Adding Version Control to a project through IntelliJ
-Create a GitHub account [here](https://github.com/join) if you do not already have one.
-Create a JetBrains account [here](https://account.jetbrains.com/login) if you do not already have one.

 1. Press <code>⊞ Win</code> and type IntelliJ into the search bar, click the IntelliJ icon to open the application.